What happens if you do not pay taxes in the United States

 The IRS probably will not include all deductions to which you are entitled.
 Complicated tax issues can take more than a year, says Jerry Love, an accountant and financier.

 You have to do much more than you thought.

-In the end, the government will get the money.
+The government will still get the money

 Read also on ForumDaily:

 What are the taxes of Americans spent on?

 How to pay taxes if you received unemployment benefits

 Illegals are less likely to file a tax return for fear of arrest